fenago/ml-bootcamp/lab_deploy_models.md

     code for applying the model to a customer]

-You
-can refer to appendix B to learn more about creating Python scripts.

-First,
-we start with imports.
+First, we start with imports.
 For this script, we need to import Pickle and
 NumPy: